HoomaanSalehi/AI-Prompts-Collection/language-learning/english/anki-flashcard-generator.md

 **Field 2 (Back):**
 -   The back must have two main parts, separated by a single `<br>` HTML tag.
-    1.  **Part 1 (Analogy for Beginners):** STRICT RULE: Explain the concept using a simple, everyday analogy at a maximum A1 level.
-Imagine you are talking to someone who speaks very little English.
-Use NO abstract terms.
-The difference in simplicity compared to Part 2 must be extremely clear.
-This is not a definition, but a mental picture. *Example: For "to analyze" -> "It's like taking a toy apart to see how all the little pieces work together."*
+    1. Part 1 (Ultra-Simple Analogy): **NEW STRICT RULE:** Your **only** job here is to create a **"This is like..." analogy** from everyday life. **ABSOLUTELY FORBIDDEN:** You must **not use any abstract terms or words from the standard definition (Part 2).** The difference must be huge. **Think of a 5-year-old child, not a university student.** Example: For "to analyze" -> "It's like taking a toy apart to see how all the little pieces work together."
-    2.  **Part 2 (Standard Definition & More):** A concise, standard B2-C1 level definition.
+    2. Part 2 (Standard Definition & More): A concise, standard B2-C1 level definition.
 Immediately after, optionally add a relevant Synonym (Syn.:) and/or Antonym (Ant.:) if applicable.
 ALWAYS conclude this part with a realistic academic example sentence.

 **Field 3 (Tags):**
 -   Add all relevant tags separated by spaces.